Kopernicus/Kopernicus/README.md

 * Additional Content by: Democat3457, Gravitasi, aftokino, KCreator, Padishar, Kragrathea, OvenProofMars, zengei, MrHappyFace, Sigma88, Majiir (CompatibilityChecker), blackrack/LGHassen (shaders/GPL'd scatterer code)
 * Much thanks to Sarbian for ModuleManager and ModularFlightIntegrator

-New in this latest version release-123:
+New in this latest version release-124:

 1.)
-Final round of improvements to the JNSQ-specific workarounds for the PQS flickering fix to avoid loadloop erros, and also help with regards to rescales (they produced black terrain).

-2.)
-Holy crap this is actually stable now. #Famouslastwords
+Fixed a bug where using some templates without a LandControl node and failing to declare a LandControl node would result in a failure to load.

 Known Bugs: